Verifoxx-LTD/verifoxx-cheri-wamr/README.md

 - *remoteMachineName* is the IP address of the Arm morello board
 - *targetArchitecture* must be an architecture known to visual studio; the nearest we can get is "arm64"
 - *name* is the debug target name to display in the debug target selection box.
+- *externalConsole* should be true to correctly view terminal output in VS Debugger window
+- *deployDirectory* is the folder to copy the target to on debugger launch
+- *disableDeploy* should be false

 You can now proceed to select debug target as per *name*, above, and then debug.
 The process will launch remotely on the Morello board connecting across your internal network.